afsc-assessments/ebswp_2023/doc/EBSpollock.md

 *	Stock-recruitment: penalties/priors involved with fitting a stochastic stock-recruitment relationship within the integrated model.
-*	“Fixed effects” terms accounting for cohort and year sources of variability in fishery mean weights-at-age estimated based on available data from 1991-2018 and externally estimated variance terms as described in Appendix 1A of Ianelli et al. (2016).
+*	“Fixed effects” terms accounting for cohort and year sources of variability in fishery mean weights-at-age estimated based on available data from 1991-2018 from the fishery (and 1982-2019 for the bottom-trawl survey data) and externally estimated variance terms as described in Appendix 1A of Ianelli et al. (2016).

 Work evaluating temperature and predation-dependent effects on the stock- recruitment estimates continues (Spencer et al. 2016).
 This approach modified